Expedited & Medical Hold Cases

-The visa appointment system is intended for eligible applicants who received written notification from the U.S. Embassy, Kathmandu that they must schedule an appointment.
+The visa appointment system is intended for eligible applicants who received written notification from the U.S. Embassy, Kathmandu that they must schedule an appointment online.

 Medical Hold Cases (IV/DV):

 All Immigrant and Diversity Visa applicants must undergo a medical exam by an Embassy-approved Panel Physician.
 Information about the medical exam can be found here.
-Applicants whose medical reports have got delayed or have been asked to perform the tests once again may come under this.
-Such applicants are informed by the Embassy to schedule the appointment for submitting the reports once their Medical reports are ready.
+Applicants whose medical reports have been delayed or who have been asked to perform the tests once again may come under this category.
+Such applicants are informed by the Embassy to schedule the appointment once their Medical reports are ready.
 Do not try to make an appointment before Medical reports are received.

-The information below explains how to set an interview appointment online and what documents are required for the interview.
+The information below explains how to schedule an interview appointment online and what documents are required for the interview.

 Step 1: Medical Examination